rasmusab/beepr/readme.md

-`pingr`: The Package that sounds as it is called.
+`pingr`: The Package that Sounds as it is Called.
 ========================================================

 `pingr` is an R package that contains one function, `ping()`, with one purpose: To go *ping* on whatever platform you are on.
 Is intended to be useful, for example, if you are running a long analysis in the background and want to know when it is ready.
 Also useful if you want to irritate colleagues.

-Instalation
+Installation
 ---------------

 Grab Hadley Wickham's `devtools` and install `pingr` directly from github by entering this in an R console: